 Have you heard of calming chews yet?
 There are several different calming chews on the market that serve as excellent sleep aids for dogs.
 The top calming chews are made of high-quality ingredients, and they are great at easing restlessness to make your dog sleep.
 Many dogs love calming chews because they come in several different flavors.
 Calming chews can be purchased online and at the pet store.

-Can you give a dog melatonin?
-Recognized as a natural sleep aid, melatonin has been proven over and over again to be a really great supplement to help dogs get better sleep at night.
+Recognized as a natural sleep aid, melatonin has been shown over and over again that it’s a really great supplement to help dogs get better sleep at night.
 The drug is generally safe for dogs of various weights.
 Just avoid giving this drug to nursing/pregnant dogs and puppies.
 Many vets will recommend melatonin for treatment of sleep cycle disorders in dogs.

 Many pet owners swear by CBD supplements to help their dogs get a good sleep at night.
 CBD supplements work by easing your dog’s anxiety.
 These excellent supplements are currently available in treat and oil form.
-Many vets would say that today’s best CBD oils for dogs are great at improving your their sleep.
+Many vets would say that CBD supplements are great at improving your dog’s sleep.

 Injectable Dog Sedatives